scottnedu/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is a file containing more pointers
+This is another task on more pointers